nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public Item[] browseShare(String shareKey, String path) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Given the sharekey and the path to any folder/file under share, browseShare method will return the item list for that share.
+   Given the shareKey and the path to any folder/file under share, browseShare method will return the item list for that share.
 Make sure unlockShare is called before browseShare

-   :param shareKey: String share key of the share
+   :param shareKey: The shareKey of the share to be browsed.
-   :param path: String file path
+   :param path: Path to be browsed.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs
-   :return: Share object
+   :return: Items list found at given share path.

 browseTrash
 ^^^^^^^^^^^

-.. java:method:: public Item[] browseTrash() throws IOException, BitcasaException
+.. java:method:: public Item[] browseTrash(String path) throws BitcasaException
    :outertype: RESTAdapter

-   Browse Trash
+   Browse the trash associated with current account.

    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
-   :return: An array of item objects
+   :return: An array of trash item objects found.

+clone
+^^^^^

+.. java:method:: public RESTAdapter clone()
+   :outertype: RESTAdapter

+   Returns a clone of the RESTAdapter.

+   :return: A clone of RESTAdapter.

 copy
 ^^^^

-.. java:method:: public Item copy(Item item, String destinationPath, String newName, Exists exists) throws IOException, BitcasaException
+.. java:method:: public Item copy(Item item, String destinationPath, String newName, BitcasaRESTConstants.Exists exists) throws IOException, BitcasaException
    :outertype: RESTAdapter

    Copies an item to given destination path.